eformat/openshift-sidecar-logger/README.md

 #### Create example application by hand

-Allow the namespace `default` system account view access (this is so the `oc` command can read container logs)
+Allow the namespace `default` system account view access (this is so the `oc` command in the sidecar can read container logs)

 ```
 oc policy add-role-to-user view system:serviceaccount:$(oc project -q):default